Chronology

 1984

 Returns to New York part-time to live and work on E. 29th Street.
 The east wall has a Formica surface that he can draw on or tape things to, and it has windows along the north and south.
 Big paintings are difficult to fit in the elevator.
 Paints an image of Swiss cheese on elevator doors.
-McKeever works part time as studio assistant until the end of 1985 and thereafter full time.

 Spring 1984